 Note for cottage owners in Ontario: much of the province saw flooding during the spring thaw in 2018.
 Be cautious of water damage to your electrical equipment.
 If there was flooding in your area, call a licensed electrical contractor to evaluate it before you turn the power back on.

 The cottage may be a reprieve from the stressors of everyday life, but that doesn’t mean you can ignore taking safety measures.
 The same things you do each spring to keep the house safe back home are also necessary at the cottage.

 - Replace batteries in your smoke and carbon monoxide alarms.
-It is mandatory to have CO alarms in cottage as well as in your home.
+It is mandatory to have CO alarms in the cottage as well as in your home.

 - Ensure the fire extinguisher is charged – and if you don’t have one, pick one up from the hardware store.

-- Crack open the first aid kit and make sure it is fully-stocked with the essentials.
+- Crack open the first aid kit and make sure it is fully stocked with the essentials.

-This cottage opening checklist covers the essentials – add to it and customize to fit your needs, and you’ll be well on your way to a relaxing, safe, and memorable cottage season.
+This cottage opening checklist covers the essentials – add to it and customize it to fit your needs, and you’ll be well on your way to a relaxing, safe, and memorable cottage season.